Important Steps When Building a New Team

 2. Help create an environment that encourages team members to share all ideas - even the "half-baked" ones.

 Most great ideas are built by teams building on an initial thought.
-Sometimes it's the "crazy" ideas that really spark the team's creativity.
+Sometimes it's the unexpected ideas that really spark the team's creativity.
 Treating every idea as important keeps team members from holding back some "half-baked" thought that could be just what the team needed.

 3. Don't hide conflicts; try to surface differences and use them to create better results that all team members can support.